plenta/contao-encryption/README.md

 # Contao Encryption

 A replacement service for the deprecated Contao encryption class (Contao\Encryption).
+Please set an encryption key before using the dca callbacks or encryption services.

 ## Install using Contao Manager